ploynawapan/ploynawapan.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 The very first project in my Photography 1 at Bowdoin College.
-The assignment was to explore the basic techniques in photography.
+The assignment was to explore the basic techniques in photography, namely, composition and exposure.

 <p align="center">